 What is “unlawful presence”?

-Unlawful presence: when you are in the U.S. illegally because you are not on legal immigration, either due to an expired visa or illegal admission.
+Unlawful presence: You are in the U.S. illegally as a result of not being on legal immigration, either your visa was expired or you were illegally admitted.

 What is “illegal entry”?